mj-linane/OR-CS4All-Python-Examples/1.intro-sprite-game/16-validating-user-input.md

 1. Create a new project called `making_a_secret_password`
 2. Start with the code from example #2.
-3. Create a new variable (`input`)
+3. Create a new variable (`user_password`)
-4. Set `input` to get the result of `game.ask_for_string()`.
+4. Set `user_password` to get the result of `game.ask_for_string()`.
 Inside of the parenthesis of `game.ask()`, type "What is your password?".
 Any text inside of the parenthesis is called the "parameter" and will be passed into the function.
 5. Create an `if-else` statement
-6. For the `if` condition, check to see if `input=="Arcade"`.
+6. For the `if` condition, check to see if `user_password=="Arcade"`.
 This checks the input to see if it equals the string, "Arcade".
 7. If those two are the same, `game.splash()` the phrase "login successful"
 8. Otherwise, `game.splash()` the phrase "login failed"